We get it: you love your new toys, and the last thing you want is someone telling you to put them away.

 This isn’t something we take lightly, and seeing the kind of structural changes necessary to make things better IRL won’t be easy.
 But doing this work can also be meaningful and help provide a sense of shared purpose and community that’s often missing from our hectic and distracted lives.
 In the digital sphere and the analog world alike, our central roles as consumers, users, inhabitants, participants, etc., gives us great power, if we exercise our capacity for choice with integrity and intentionality.
 This is our challenge … and our opportunity.
 Luckily, there are resources available to help us do this work, for real.

 Here are a few notable methods & tools to aid your unpluggedness:

-TIME WELL SPENT (resources): simple changes developed to help you “take control of your smartphone”
+TIME WELL SPENT (resources): changes to help you “take control”

 NOTHING (the app): “trying to disrupt humanity” (in a good way)

 Plautus (~200BC): “The gods confound the man who first found out how to distinguish hours!
 Confound him too, who in this place set up a sundial to cut and hack my days so wretchedly into small portions.”